Silverface Amp Modifications

 Photo by Randy Adkins, Vintage Amp Repair.

-No one sells a 50KRA push-pull pot but you can make one by purchasing a common 250KA (non-reverse audio) push-pull pot and a 50KRA pot, then swap the 50KRA disc into the push-pull pot.
+It's difficult to find a 50KRA push-pull pot but you can make one by purchasing a common 250KA (non-reverse audio) push-pull pot and a 50KRA pot, then swap the 50KRA disc into the push-pull pot.
 I like to wire the push-pull switch pull-on but if you are a heavy tremolo user you can wire it pull-off .

 Splice in a SPST ON/OFF mini switch in the Tremolo Intensity pot's yellow (input) wire to completely disconnect the tremolo circuit.